ip69719/ci-portfolio-two/README.md

     * The User is presented with a pop up modal as soon as an answer is selected providing the User with an instant feedback.

 * As a User, I want feedback at the end of the quiz so that I know what my overall score is.
-    * The user is presented with an overall quiz results as soon as the last question is answered.
+    * Overall feedback is shown to the user as soon as the last question is answered.

 ### Defect Tracking

 * Issues are documented and tracked on [GitHub](https://github.com/ip69719/ci-portfolio-two/issues).
 * The remaining open issues were not prioritised because these a visual defects only that do not impact functionality.

 ## Deployment